While there is an inordinate amount of wonderful content to be consumed on the internet (my addiction is

 Vending machine vs. gifts,

-Parallelism and concurrency need different tools.
+concurrency need different tools.

 Wealth is not finite - creation of wealth is independent of the money supply.
 If you make a gift for